SSO providers

 See also

-Section titled “See also”- RBAC & Roles — define the roles that group mappings reference
+Section titled “See also”- RBAC & Roles — the roles group mappings reference

-- Two-Factor Auth — still applies to local accounts even when SSO is enabled
+- Two-Factor Auth — applies to local accounts; delegated to the IdP for OIDC